 Sherlynn specifically mentioned this Double Chocolate Pudding and it looks so wonderful that I just had to try it:

-As you can see above, I got to taste test it while making photos.
+As you can see above, I got to taste test it while taking photos.
 I kept thinking, "just one more picture," mainly so I could keep getting little tastes.
 And yes, it's as delicious, chocolaty and creamy as it looks.

-It was moderately easy to put together, although I recommend reading carefully through the recipe first and getting your ingredients, utensils, bowls and pans ready before you start.
+Double Chocolate Pudding is moderately easy to put together, although I recommend reading carefully through the recipe first and getting your ingredients, utensils, bowls and pans ready before you start.
 You need to pay full attention while the ingredients are cooking on the stove.

 Double Chocolate Pudding